johnbuddhaking/algorithm/README.md

 # algrithm
-The code implementation of some algrithms about Machine Learning
+The code implementation of some algorithms about Machine Learning